DimiTech/dimitech.github.io/_posts/2019-07-01-choosing-the-right-npm-package.md

 An example demo project can be extremely useful when trying out an NPM package.
 This is especially true for larger packages.

-Often times the examples are not up to date or they're missing some minor thing which leaves them in a broken state.
+Often times the examples are not up to date, or they're missing some minor thing which leaves them in a broken state.
 Demo projects can be tedious to maintain so don't shy away from fixing them and submitting a PR.